Submodular risk measures: Introduction

 A common appearance of submodularity is in the context of capacities.
 A capacity on a $\sigma$-algebra $\mathcal F$ is an increasing function $v:\mathcal F\to\R$ with $v(\varnothing)=0$, and it is submodular if $v(A\cup B) +v(A\cap B) \le v(A) +v(B)$ for all $A,B\in \mathcal F$, which corresponds to $(\mathcal{L},\vee,\wedge)=(\mathcal F, \cup,\cap)$.

-Although submodularity is popular in many fields, its relevance for risk measures has received limited attention.
-There is, however, a well-known connection: A comonotonic-additive and coherent risk measure must be a Choquet integral with respect to a submodular capacity; see Theorem 4.94 of \cite{FS16}.
+As standard in the literature of risk measures, we study functions on $L^\infty$ with the lattice structure given by the pointwise maximum and minimum.\footnote{This is different from submodularity formulated on sets of portfolio indices, studied by \citet{GG17}; see Appendix \ref{sec:6} for a comparison.} Although submodularity is popular in many fields, its relevance for risk measures has received limited attention.
+There is, however, a well-known connection: a comonotonic-additive and coherent risk measure must be a Choquet integral with respect to a submodular capacity; see Theorem 4.94 of \citet{FS16}.

 A major advance was made by \citet{CC18}, who obtained a remarkable characterization of submodular functions under positive homogeneity and cash invariance (also known as constant additivity).
 Translating this result into the language of risk measures, it says that submodular, positively homogeneous, and monetary risk measures must be coherent and comonotonic-additive.
-This includes the Expected Shortfall (ES), the standard risk measure for market risk in the banking industry; see e.g., \cite{MFE15}.
-The main purpose of this paper is a systematic study of submodularity in the context of risk measures.
+This includes the Expected Shortfall (ES), the standard risk measure for market risk in the banking industry; see, for example, \citet{MFE15}.

+The main purpose of this paper is a systematic study of submodularity in the context of risk measures, going beyond the framework of \citet{CC18}.
+In Section \ref{sec:3}, we discuss the economic interpretation of submodularity for risk measures; we argue that it represents a notion of reward for ``flattening the risk", which is quite different from diversification.
+We show in Theorem \ref{th:contrast} that submodularity and diversification (represented by quasi-convexity) enjoy two distinct forms of invariance under increasing transformations.

-To characterize submodularity, we start in Section \ref{sec:4} with three classes of functionals that are common in decision theory and risk management: expected losses, certainty equivalents, and coherent risk measures.
-For these classes, submodularity is relatively straightforward to characterize.
-Specifically, expected losses are the only law-invariant functionals that are modular.
+To characterize submodularity, we start in Section \ref{sec:4} with the expected losses and their certainty equivalents.
+It turns out that expected losses are the only law-invariant functionals that are modular.
 Certainty equivalents are submodular if and only if the corresponding loss function is convex.
-Directly following from the results of \citet{CC18}, for coherent risk measures, submodularity is equivalent to comonotonic additivity.
-This was a surprising fact obtained by \cite{CC18}, as in general these two properties are quite different.
+In Section \ref{sec:4prime}, we consider distortion risk measures and two general classes of deviation measures.
+Directly following from the results of \citet{CC18}, a law-invariant coherent risk measure is submodular if and only if it is a coherent distortion risk measure.
+This class includes the ES but not the Value-at-Risk (VaR).
+We further find that many classical deviation measures, including the variance, the mean-median deviation, and the Gini deviation, are submodular, whereas the standard deviation is not; see, for example, \citet{RUZ06} and \citet{BW22}.